Youth & Sports

 Emphasizing the importance of policies in the field of youth and sports and considering their educational, cultural and economic role, the Heads of States dedicated the Sixth Summit of the Turkic Council to the theme of “Youth and National Sports”.

-In today’s world youth policies and sport have become important instruments of our lives.
+In today’s world youth policies and sports have become important instruments of our lives.
 They have the power to change the lives of people, especially the youth if true mechanisms are to be generated.
 Effective youth policies and sport have the power to successfully integrate the youth from all walks of life into society and bring hope to communities with their huge transformative and constructive capacity and their ability to heal some problems that our society faces today.

 With this understanding, Turkic Council Member States, having sizable young population in their respective countries, have emphasized the importance of policies on Youth and Sport considering their educational, cultural and economic role and initiated a cooperation process in the field of Youth and Sport in 2015.
 In addition, at the Fifth Summit meeting in Astana, Heads of States decided to dedicate the Sixth Summit to the theme of “Youth and National Sports”.
 In this respect, Turkic Council Secretariat have placed much emphasis on Youth and Sport activities and tried to realize various projects in the very field.
-So far, four meetings of the Ministers in charge of Youth and Sports and three Working Group meetings comprising the experts of the relevant Ministries were held.
+So far, four meetings of the Ministers in charge of Youth and Sports and four Working Group meetings comprising the experts of the relevant Ministries were held.
 Ministers took decisions on the below-going topics to further the ongoing cooperation among the Member States.

 International Youth Camps